-Following on from the 10 pillars of pragmatic deployments, Senior Product Manager, Matthew Casperson, has written an ebook about the 10 pillars of pragmatic Kubernetes deployments with Octopus Deploy.
+Following on from the 10 pillars of pragmatic deployments, I wrote an ebook about the 10 pillars of pragmatic Kubernetes deployments with Octopus Deploy.

 Who will benefit from the ebook?

 The ebook is a comprehensive guide to building a repeatable deployment pipeline from Octopus to Kubernetes.

 It’s aimed at people looking to build deployment pipelines that scale as the following increases: